-While homology is just a graded $\mathbb{Z}$ -module, a space has a cohomology ring, whose multiplication is given by the cup product.
+While homology is just a graded \mathbb{Z} -module, a space has a cohomology ring, whose multiplication is given by the cup product.
 This means that two spaces can have the same homology, but different cohomology rings.

 Lipshitz-Sarkar's Khovanov stable homotopy type is a great example of this phenomenon, though in the category of suspension spectra rather than topological spaces.
-The analogous operation to cup product operations $a \smile a$ for suspension spectra are Steenrod squares $\mathrm{Sq}^i$ .
-Seed showed by computing Steenrod squares that $\mathcal{X}{\mathrm{Kh}}$ can distinguish between knots and Khovanov homology can't (add: cite)!
+The analogous operation to cup product operations $a \smile a$ for suspension spectra are Steenrod squares Sq^i .
+Seed showed by computing Steenrod squares that $\mathcal{X}{\operatorname{Kh}}$ can distinguish between knots and Khovanov homology can't [See12]!